 Goodbye Connor, Hello Connor

 Being a father was an adjustment for Angel who at first refused help from his friends.
 But soon the baby found a family with the entire Angel Investigations team.
 That was until a demon named Sahijan woke a sleeping Daniel Holtz, who he had made a deal with in 1764: If Holtz agreed to kill Darla and Angel, he would be brought back two hundred years in the future to carry out the deed and get his revenge against the vampires who ruined his life by murdering his family.
 Sahijan had nothing against Angel and Darla; his real target was Connor as a prophecy revealed the baby would grow to manhood and kill Sahijan.
 Baby Connor was extremely popular.
 Wolfram and Hart wanted the infant as well but to dissect to find out what it was.
 A false prophecy The Father Will Kill The Son caused Wesley to kidnap baby Connor to save him from Angel.
 This lead to Holtz getting a hold of the child and taking him to Quor’Toth.
-However weeks later, a portal opened in the lobby of the Hyperion Hotel and out jumped teen Connor.
+However days later, a rip in dimensions opened in the lobby of the Hyperion Hotel and because time passed differently in Quor’Toth, out jumped teen Connor.